 5. Gordons Bay

-One could argue that there’s nothing particularly hidden about Gordons Bay but the fact that it is home to Sydney’s only underwater nature trail is relatively unknown.
-If bushwalking in the sweltering heat is not your thing, you’ll want to keep this impressive swimming spot on your radar.
-The 600-metre-long nature trail takes about 40-45 minutes to complete bringing visitors up close to stunning underwater views and some local sea life.
-The picturesque turquoise bay is perfect for a number of water activities including swimming, diving and snorkeling.
-Read all about its underwater nature trail and get more information on the Randwick City Council website.
+While Gordons Bay is not exactly a hidden gem, the fact that it’s home to Sydney’s only underwater nature trail remains relatively unknown.
+If bushwalking in the sweltering heat is not your thing, this impressive swimming spot should be on your radar.
+The 600-metre-long nature trail takes about 40-45 minutes to complete bringing visitors up close to stunning underwater views and local sea life.
+The turquoise bay is perfect for water activities including swimming, diving and snorkelling.
+Read all about the underwater nature trail and get more information on the Randwick City Council website.

 Distance: 20-minute drive from Sydney CBD